 Step 2.
 Generate topology file of protein

-In the previous step, we obtained the CG PDB (system.cg.pdb) from the AA PDB (step5_assemply.pdb) using the python script and json file.
+In the previous step, the CG PDB (system.cg.pdb) was obtained from the

-we have to prepare topology files to generate LAMMPS input files using a command of spica-tools,
+tutorial for lipid membrane systems, we have to prepare topology files to generate input files for LAMMPS

 tutorial for lipid membrane systems or generated with